opentelemetry-php/dev-tools/README.md

 4. submit a PR (`package.xml` + `php_opentelemetry.h`) back to [opentelemetry-php-instrumentation](https://github.com/open-telemetry/opentelemetry-php-instrumentation)
 5. get approval and merge PR
 6. tag next release: `bin/otel tag:pecl`
-7. wait for github workflow to run, eyeball it, then publish it
+7. wait for github workflow to run to completion. it will create a draft release: check that it looks ok, then publish it
 8. download and unzip the `opentelemetry-pecl` artifact from the release (containing `opentelemetry-<version>.tar.gz`)
 9. upload `opentelemetry-<version>.tar.gz` to pecl: https://pecl.php.net/release-upload.php
 10. verify (install via pecl)